 Professors Kim Strom-Gottfried, Rebecca Macy, Ph.D. graduate Christopher Wretman and accreditation consultant Katherine Dunlap traveled to the United Kingdom to attend the 2018 European Conference on Social Work Research at The University of Edinburgh.
 The conference theme was “Social Work in Transition: Challenges for Social Work Research in a Changing Local and Global World.”
 During the conference, Macy presented “Ensuring that social work services help sex-trafficking survivors: Recommendations for innovative research in a changing world.”
 Strom-Gottfried co-presented “Professional Ethical Identity Re-Examined: A Workshop with Dialogue and Data,” with colleagues from the UK, Netherlands, Italy and Slovenia.
 Wretman, a senior data analyst/research associate at the Program on Aging, Disability and Long-Term Care at The Cecil G. Sheps Center for Health Services Research, and Macy co-presented a workshop titled, “Practice-based evaluation in social work services: Collecting and analyzing data to help service users.”
 Wretman also presented a workshop titled “An Overview of Advanced Quantitative Methods for Social Work Research.”
 In addition to presenting, the group used the opportunity to build working relationships and projects with colleagues from Italy, the Netherlands, Slovenia, and the United Kingdom.

 Faculty, staff, friends and colleagues gathered on May 9 to wish Mark Fraser well in his retirement.
 Fraser, the John A. Tate Distinguished Professor for Children in Need, is retiring at the end of June, after serving 42 years in the field of social work and a quarter of a century at the UNC School of Social Work.
 He and his wife, Mary, are moving to Florida soon.
 See photos from the retirement party below.
-Read more about Fraser’s retirement here.
+Read more about our February story on Fraser’s retirement here.